Brain Cancer Causes and Risk Factors

-Brain cancer risk factors you can change
+Brain cancer risk factors that can be controlled

-- Environmental exposures – There may be a link between brain cancer and frequent exposure to certain chemicals found in pesticides, herbicides, fertilizer, solvents, vinyl chloride and oil products, although more research on this subject is needed.
+- Environmental exposures – There may be a link between brain cancer and frequent exposures to certain chemicals found in pesticides, herbicides, fertilizer, solvents, vinyl chloride and oil products, although more research on this subject is needed.

-Brain cancer risk factors you can’t change
+Brain cancer risk factors that cannot be controlled

 Most risk factors for brain cancer cannot be controlled.
 These include:

 - Age – While brain cancer can occur at any age, it is most frequently diagnosed in young children and older adults.

 - Biological gender – Generally speaking, men are more likely to develop brain cancer than women.